Queatz/Closer/Features.md

- [ ](R) P0.3 (Feature) Post videos in chat (a funny and a must :P) [o] P0.3 (Feature) Use aspect/placeholder (save it on photo group message attachment) [ ] P0.3 (Polish) Auto update when setting group name background upon success
+ [ ](R) P0.3 (Feature) Post videos in chat (a funny and a must :P) [o] P0.3 (Feature) Use aspect/placeholder (save it on photo group message attachment) [ ] P0.3 (Polish) Auto update when setting group name background upon success [ ] P0.3 (Polish) Re-add to groups of old account when verifying number with other accounts with that number

  [o] P0.4 (Bug) Some messages/groups are duplicated [o] P0.4 (Polish) Stop event bubble from burbbling upon creation